Roosevelt Barnes (American football)

-Roosevelt Barnes, Jr. (born August 3, 1958) is a former football linebacker for the Detroit Lions of the National Football League and a current sports agent.
+Roosevelt Barnes, Jr. (born August 3, 1958) is an American former professional football player who was a linebacker for the Detroit Lions of the National Football League (NFL) and a current sports agent.
 He played three sports at Purdue University—football, basketball, and baseball.
 While he was most noted as a football player, he also enjoyed significant success in basketball, playing on Purdue's 1980 Final Four team.
 After retiring from professional football, in 1987 Barnes became a partner and contract advisor with Maximum Sports Management.
 He has negotiated contracts for Laveranues Coles, Walter Jones, Ray Lewis, Ndamukong Suh, Roman Oben, and Andre Wadsworth among others.

 High school

 Barnes attended Wayne High School in Fort Wayne.
 As a junior, he led his team to the SAC conference title, and the Generals also won their first sectional championship.
 As a senior, the team repeated, winning the school's second sectional title.

 As reported in the Wayne Generals 2009–10 Winter Athletic Program, Barnes' high-school career resulted in the following awards and Wayne High School accomplishments: